-Common mistakes in implementing CRM that lower adoption rate
+Common CRM implementation mistakes that lower adoption rate

 CRM applications have a low adoption rate; and that is a global fact.
-I will share the user perspective of why this is the case; from my days using large CRM applications in a marketing and then in a sales management role.
+I will share the common CRM implementation mistakes that dog most; from my days using large CRM applications in a marketing and then in a sales management role.

 Frontline sales people hate CRMs- actually, they hate any system which forces them to log, record their activities and pins them to a number.
 It is also a fact that without the sales team adoption of the CRM, it will fall flat.
 What can you do, to make it better for your team?

-So, here are the 5 mistakes to avoid in CRM implementation
+So, here are the 5 CRM implementation mistakes to avoid

 1. Sales people do not like adding to their work by recording their activities, meeting notes etc. To elaborate, they do not like to record that today they called A, B and C; sent quotes to B, E and G; mailed product brochures to F,K,M and given product demos to P,Q,R.